Roberto Aguayo: Tampa Bay Buccaneers

 The Tampa Bay Buccaneers selected Aguayo with the 59th overall pick in the second round of the 2016 NFL draft.
 They acquired the pick in a trade with the Kansas City Chiefs, sending their third and fourth round selections.
-Aguayo was the first kicker selected in the second round since Mike Nugent, who was drafted 47th overall in the 2005 NFL draft by the New York Jets.
+Aguayo was the first kicker selected in the second round since Mike Nugent, who was selected 47th overall in the 2005 NFL draft by the New York Jets.
 On June 7, 2016, Aguayo signed his rookie contract, which included a $1.15 million signing bonus.
 In Week 11, Aguayo went 4 for 4 on field goals and was named NFC Special Teams Player of the Week.
 However, Aguayo finished the 2016 season with the worst field goal percentage in the NFL among kickers attempting more than two field goals.
-He went 22 for 31 on field goals as a rookie.
+He went 22 for 31 on field goals as a rookie, including 4 for 11 from 40 yards or longer.

 In the 2017 offseason, the Buccaneers signed Nick Folk to compete with Aguayo; his $750,000 guarantee was more than Aguayo's 2017 salary.
 After missing a 47-yard field goal and an extra point in the Buccaneers' first preseason game, Aguayo was waived by the Buccaneers on August 12, 2017.